VitalPBX/vitalpbx-voicemail-transcription-google-cloud/README.md

-# Envía el Voicemail con una transcripción de contenido con Google Cloud
+# Send the Voicemail with a transcription with Google Cloud